wavefrontHQ/wavefront-proxy/dropwizard-metrics/3.1/README.md

 # Wavefront Reporter

-This is a Wavefront Reporter for the Stable (3.1) version of [Dropwizard Metrics](https://dropwizard.github.io/metrics/3.1.0/) (formerly Coda Hale & Yammer Metrics).
+This is a Wavefront Reporter for the Stable (3.1.x/3.2.x) version of [Dropwizard Metrics](https://dropwizard.github.io/metrics/3.1.0/) (formerly Coda Hale & Yammer Metrics).

 It sends data to the Wavefront service via a proxy and supports point tags being assigned at the Reporter level.

 ## Usage

-This Reporter sends data via to Wavefront via a proxy.
+This Reporter sends data to Wavefront via a proxy.
 Version 3.5 or later is required.
-You can easily install the proxy by following [these instructions](https://github.com/wavefrontHQ/install).
+You can easily install the proxy by following [these instructions](https://docs.wavefront.com/proxies_installing.html).

 To use the Reporter you'll need to know the hostname and port (which by default is 2878) where the Wavefront proxy is running.